There was a joke based on Krishna Chant by some Kannada pandit who was tired of eating uppittu which goes like this:

 Boil 6 cups of water and keep it simmering.

-Add urad daal and and cashew bits fry till golden.
+Add daal and and cashewnut halves, fry until golden.

-Add curry leaves and green chilies and fry till green chillies are slightly whitish and dry.
+Add chopped curry leaves and green chilies and fry until green chillies are slightly whitish.

-Now add the the rava and roast on medium fire till aromatic.
+Now add the the rava and roast over medium flame for 6-8 minutes or until aromatic.

-Add salt and sugar and slowly add the boiling water while mixing the ingredients carefully.
+Add salt and sugar and slowly add boiling water little by little, while mixing the ingredients gently and carefully.

 Take care not to stand too close to the kadai, since the boiling water tends to spurt the hot mixture out of the kadai)

-Allow to cook on medium flame till the rava is cooked and starts to expand.
+Allow to cook over medium flame until rava is cooked and starts to expand.

 Mix gently, remove from flame, garnish with optional chopped coriander leaves and keep aside for 5 mins.